 This is one of my top tips for starting excellent relationships with new social media marketing clients.
 Avoid in-person meetings by establishing a policy where you charge a deposit when they are requested.
 In-person meetings are time-consuming and unless it’s an exceptional prospect, avoid the cost and inconvenience of this travel.

-I charge upwards from $500.
+I charge upwards of $500.
 If it can’t be avoided, make them come to you and book a professional space such as a conference room in a hotel.

 5) Only answer scheduled calls